Liciacole/Lita-Documentation-project/README.md

 # Lita-Documentation-project
-Documentation of my first project with incubators Hub,
+Documentation of my first project while learning data analysis with the incubators Hub,